Standing in the Sea

 Nauset

 A chamber opera for which I wrote the libretto, with music by Joel Rust.
-Nauset was performed in the Chapel of Emmanuel College, Cambridge on 4 & 5 February 2011, conducted by Christopher Stark and featuring Louise Kemeny, Joanna Songi and Edward Leach.
-A recording of the first night's performance is available for free listening.
+Nauset was first performed in the Chapel of Emmanuel College, Cambridge on 4 & 5 February 2011, conducted by Christopher Stark and featuring Louise Kemeny, Joanna Songi and Edward Leach.
+It had its London premiere in November 2012, again conducted by Christopher Stark and with Louise Kemeny as the Wife, and a recording of that performance is available for free listening.

 For the short opera is much like a dream.
 It is comprised of separate, timeless vignettes, set to slow breathed music of great frailty.
 We hear three songs by three different characters: a daughter, a wife and a father.
 Each discusses the father's obsession with the sea and suggested drowning, and it is their nuanced emotional responses that form the content of the opera. [. . .]
 David Troupes's libretto was striking, combining intense, often obscure, imagery with vernacular phrases like 'eels in a stew' to great effect. - Joe Bates, Cambridge Tab